 Upon employment or affiliation and at least annually thereafter, all supervised persons will sign an acknowledgement that they have read, understand, and agree to comply with our Code of Ethics.
 Our firm and supervised persons must conduct business in an honest, ethical, and fair manner and avoid all circumstances that might negatively affect or appear to affect our duty of complete loyalty to all clients.
-If a client or a potential client wishes to review our Code of Ethics in its entirety, a copy will be provided promptly upon request.
+This disclosure is provided to give all clients a summary of our Code of Ethics.
+However, if a client or a potential client wishes to review our Code of Ethics in its entirety, a copy will be provided promptly upon request.

 Related persons of our firm may buy or sell securities and other investments that are also recommended to clients.
 To minimize this conflict of interest, our related persons will place client interests ahead of their own interests and adhere to our firm's Code of Ethics.
-Our related persons will always trade personal accounts last.
+Further, our related persons will refrain from buying or selling the same securities prior to buying or selling for our clients.
+If related persons' accounts are included in a block trade, our related persons will always trade personal accounts last.